 You can request alley repair services by calling the Mayor's Citywide Call Center at 311 or completing a service request online using the District government's

-Any residents and contractors who wish to plant, prune, or remove a tree within the Public Right-of-Way must first obtain permission from the Department of Transportation and the Urban Forestry Administration
+Any residents and contractors who wish to plant, prune, or remove a tree within the public right of way must first obtain permission from the District Department of Transportation and the Urban Forestry Administ

 DDOT has a very progressive Bicycle Program with some of the most innovative initiatives in the nation, including the first self-service bike parking program and the Bikestation at Union Station.
 The Bikestation offers secure, protected parking for more than 100 bikes right next to the...

 The bus stop is a critical element in a transit system’s provision of safe, timely, and convenient transportation.

 The Office of Civil Rights administers compliance programs and policies related to Civil Rights for the District Department of Transportation (DDOT).